puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `group`

-The SNMP group for this community
+The SNMP group for this community.

 ###### `acl`

-The ACL name to associate with this community string
+The ACL name to associate with this community string.

 ##### Parameters